jundalisay/spblist/content/en/research/poincare/science/chapter-09b.md

 mous distances of the celestial bodies.
 No doubt, if our means of investigation became more and more penetrating, we should discover the simple beneath the complex, and then the complex from the simple, and then again the simple beneath the complex, and so on, without ever being able to predict what the last term will be.
-We mustscience and hypothesis
+We must

 stop somewhere, and for science to be possible we must stop where we have found simplicity.
 That is the only